Lauren Fleshman: Off the track

 In January 2009, Fleshman started a blog named "Ask Lauren Fleshman", where she answered questions from running fans and provided a window into her life as a professional runner.
 In 2013, the blog evolved into a monthly column that Fleshman wrote for Runner's World magazine, titled "The Fast Life".

 Fleshman is an outspoken advocate for athlete rights, particularly in terms of female athlete coaching and development, body image, allocation of revenue, and the structure of worldwide professional running.
 Fleshman was elected to serve as an athletes' representative on the USA Track & Field Board of Directors in 2016.
 She left the board in 2020; Fleshman described her time on the board as primarily "political backstabbing".

 In 2013, Fleshman became the first coach of Littlewing Athletics, a professional running team sponsored by Oiselle and based in Bend, Oregon.
 She coached Littlewing for eight years, stepping aside as head coach in 2021.
 Since 2021, Fleshman has worked as a brand strategy advisor for Oiselle.

 Fleshman published her memoir, Good for a Girl, in 2023.
 The book covers both her own running career along with critiques and analysis of how professional sport treats female athletes.
 The book was a New York Times best-seller, ranking 10th in its debut on the hardcover non-fiction list.
+It also was named the William Hill Sports Book of the Year in 2023, making it the first book written by a woman and about women's sports to receive that honor.